deepanshudua55/cheap-and-scalable-websites-with-flask-scripts/outline.md

 ### 3 - Templates

-In this episode we create our first template and discuss template inheritance.
+In this episode we create our first template and discuss about template inheritance.

 ### 4 - Add the Post Class